ogdenpm/intel80tools/readme.txt

 		2) m.bat - simple batch file to unpack and build

 src\isis.cli\*.* files to build isis4.1 cli file

+src\ixref\*.*	files to build ixref 1.2.
+Note ixref 1.3 requires additional
+		isis support including isis0.ovl.
+So far I have not been able to find a true ISIS 4.3 disk with this support; the current disks appear to contain ISIS 4.2

 src\kermit\*.*	files to build kermit for isis